katre/katre.github.io/beanstalk/index.md

 A two-story room with a balcony, this is where the main door is located.
 A stairwell leads to the balcony and the second floor.

-encounters: servants, Tom, Tina, Mildred
+Encounters: servants, Tom, Tina, Mildred

 #### Dining Hall